-First row left to right: James D. Semans, Chairman Jon Zeljo, Mary T. Jones (retired 2014).
+First row left to right: James D. Semans, Chair Jon Zeljo, Mary T. Jones (retired 2014).
 Second row left to right: Thomas S. Kenan, III, C. Russell Bryan, John G. Mebane, Jr.

 C. Russell Bryan graduated from Duke University in 1983 with a double major in economics and French.
 He earned an M.B.A. from the Darden Graduate School of Business Administration at the University of Virginia, and studied economics and art history in Paris with Columbia University.
 Bryan has more than twenty years of experience advising senior management teams, boards of directors, and business owners in a variety of strategic and financial transactions.
 He is managing director and partner at Brookwood Associates, an investment banking firm in Charlotte.